Sunny-Teo/goose-demo/README.md

-this was written by goose
+Welcome to awesome world of goose